 The guide for doctors skeptical of low carb

-Low-carb, high-fat (LCHF) nutrition saw a popular resurgence in 2018 as the ketogenic diet was the most “googled” diet of the year, and it retained that honor in 2019.1 Probably you’ve heard about it many times, including from patients.
+Low-carb, high-fat (LCHF) nutrition saw a popular resurgence in 2018 as the ketogenic diet was the most “googled” diet of the year, and it retained that honor in 2019.

 Of course, low-carb eating isn’t new.
 The whole foods that compose a low-carb diet are similar to what humans have been eating for thousands of years.
 The recent popularity of low-carb diets, however, has come with new scientific recognition of their health benefits.